algebra2boy/Swift/IntroduceStudent/README.md

 - [x] 1.
 User can tap a button to change the color of the background view
 - [x] 3.
 User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.
 - [x] 4.
 Any stylistic changes that are not default options (add colors to label and different style on the text fields)

+### Credits
+I accidentally included the audio in the video.
+It is a slow love song.